-Because her dear husband and their two sons happen to be stuck outside the camp just like many others, Aida desperately tries to bring them into the camp by any means necessary, but she only comes to discern more of how the situation has become a lot direr for not only the refugees outside the camp but also the ones inside the camp.
+Because her dear husband and one of their two sons happen to be stuck outside the camp just like many others, Aida desperately tries to bring them into the camp by any means necessary, but she only comes to discern more of how the situation has become a lot direr for not only the refugees outside the camp but also the ones inside the camp.
 The ones inside the camp are relatively safer in comparison, but then they come to see that the UN Peacekeeping Army is not so reliable when Colonel Karremans lets a bunch of Serbian soldiers into the camp, and that certainly drives them into more terror and desperation.

 When General Mladić, who comes to look more insidious and deplorable in his superficially jovial attitude, later proposes an evacuation plan for the refugees, Colonel Karremans, who cares a bit about what he is supposed to do, certainly knows too well what his opponent and those Serbian soldiers will eventually do, but, again, there is really nothing he and his men can do about that except stepping back from the situation.
 Unlike many other characters in the film including Aida, both Colonel Karremans and General Mladić are actually real-life figures, and I must confess that I was relieved to learn later that the latter was captured in 2011 and then incarcerated for his war crimes in 2017.